 The Victims’ Register

 The Victims’ Register is where we collect the contact details of victims, their eligibility and the details of any crimes committed against them.

 Victims on the register have access to more services and information than a general member of the public.

 If you are the victim of an offence for which the offender is in prison or under community supervision you are eligible to be placed on the DCS Victims' Register.
 In the case of homicide offences, registration is open to members of the deceased person’s family.

 We can sometimes help those who have not been directly impacted by the offence in question.

 For example when you have given evidence in court or you are victim of domestic violence and the offender is in prison for an unrelated crime.

 Each case will be slightly different but we will help where we can.
-If you have any questions please contact The Victims' Services Unit.
+If you have any questions please contact The Victim Services Unit.

 You are not eligible if you committed or took part in the crime.